 - Placing permanent restorations like crowns, veneers, bridges and inlays and onlays

-One of the most common, effective and cost-conscious procedures in our Brooklyn office involves implant dentures.
-Multiple implants can be used to restore an entire arch of upper or lower teeth, or even both arches.
-Dental implants can firmly hold a fixed or removable denture in place, providing patients with teeth that are worlds apart from traditional dentures.
+One of the most common, effective, and cost-conscious procedures involves implant dentures.
+Multiple fixtures can be used to restore an entire arch of upper or lower teeth.
+You can replace both arches.
+Dental implants can hold a fixed or removable denture in place.
+This provides patients with teeth that are worlds apart from traditional dentures.

 Mini Dental Implants Placement in Our Brooklyn Office

-Brooklyn cosmetic dentist Dr. Khabensky is fully trained and experienced in the latest implant technology including mini dental implants.
-At our Brooklyn dental implant office we are offering a mini implant posts if you don’t have enough bone mass to hold regular implants in place without undergoing a bone graft surgery.
-Mini implants are similar in structure to regular implants but are slightly smaller.
+Cosmetic dentist Dr. Khabensky is trained and experienced in the latest technology including mini dental implants.
+Our dental office offers mini implant posts if you don’t have enough bone mass.
+Bone mass holds regular caps in place without undergoing bone graft surgery.
+Mini implants are similar in structure to regular ones but are smaller.

-At Family Cosmetic & Implant Dentistry of Brooklyn we no longer offer mini implants.
-According to multiple studies mini implants pose higher failure rate, over 21% comparing to traditional dental implants.
+At Family Cosmetic & Implant Dentistry we no longer offer mini implants.
+According to multiple studies , mini implants pose higher failure rate.
+The failure rate is over 21%.

-The size differences between traditional and mini dental implants are huge:
+The size difference between traditional and mini dental implants is huge: